jagadyudha/market-segmentation-prediction/README.md

 ## Usage

-open this file using https://colab.research.google.com/ or if you want to run on localhost, just install jupiter
+open this file using https://colab.research.google.com/ or if you want to run on localhost, just install jupyter

 ## Contributing